Developing an Electronic Medications Administration Record System

 The EMAR system has gone through a sequence of successive production rollouts over a period of 8 years.
 Our client believes that the Electronic Medication Administration Record system in combination with bar code technology completely transformed how nurses administer medications.
 The EMAR system has vastly improved the management and tracking of patient information, and it ensured that nurses deliver the right medication at the right dosage to the right patient at the right time.

-The EMAR system has also proven to be highly effective for reducing administration errors.
+The EMAR system has also proven to be highly effective in reducing administration errors.
 The management of the hospital has estimated that the new system has reduced the rate of medication errors by 41%.

 The Technological Stack